tsunami416604/azure-docs.hu-hu/articles/azure-functions/durable/durable-functions-instance-management.md

     ```

 > [!NOTE]
-> A webhook URL-címeinek formátuma eltérő lehet attól függően, hogy a Azure Functions gazdagép melyik verzióját futtatja.
-Az előző példa a Azure Functions 2,0 gazdagépre mutat.
+> The format of the webhook URLs might differ, depending on which version of the Azure Functions host you are running.
+The preceding example is for the Azure Functions 2.0 host.

-## <a name="retrieve-http-management-webhook-urls"></a>HTTP-felügyelet webhook URL-címeinek lekérése
+## <a name="retrieve-http-management-webhook-urls"></a>Retrieve HTTP management webhook URLs

-Egy külső rendszer használatával figyelheti vagy kiemelheti az eseményeket egy előkészítési folyamatba.
-A külső rendszerek a [http API URL-címének felderítése](durable-functions-http-features.md#http-api-url-discovery)részben ismertetett alapértelmezett válasz részét képező Webhook URL-címeken keresztül kommunikálhatnak a Durable Functionsokkal.
-A webhook URL-címei elérhetővé tehetik programozott módon a koordináló [ügyfél kötésének](durable-functions-bindings.md#orchestration-client)használatával.
-A `CreateHttpManagementPayload` (.NET) vagy a `createHttpManagementPayload` (JavaScript) metódusok használhatók egy olyan szerializálható objektum lekérésére, amely tartalmazza ezeket a webhook URL-címeket.
+You can use an external system to monitor or to raise events to an orchestration.
+External systems can communicate with Durable Functions through the webhook URLs that are part of the default response described in [HTTP API URL discovery](durable-functions-http-features.md#http-api-url-discovery).
+The webhook URLs can alternatively be accessed programmatically using the [orchestration client binding](durable-functions-bindings.md#orchestration-client).
+The `CreateHttpManagementPayload` (.NET) or the `createHttpManagementPayload` (JavaScript) methods can be used to get a serializable object that contains these webhook URLs.

-A `CreateHttpManagementPayload` (.NET) és a `createHttpManagementPayload` (JavaScript) metódusoknak egyetlen paramétere van:
+The `CreateHttpManagementPayload` (.NET) and `createHttpManagementPayload` (JavaScript) methods have one parameter:

-* **instanceId**: a példány egyedi azonosítója.
+* **instanceId**: The unique ID of the instance.

-A metódusok egy objektumot adnak vissza a következő sztring tulajdonságokkal:
+The methods return an object with the following string properties:

-* **Azonosító**: a (z) összehangoló példány azonosítója (a `InstanceId` bemenettel megegyezőnek kell lennie).
+* **Id**: The instance ID of the orchestration (should be the same as the `InstanceId` input).
-* **StatusQueryGetUri**: a koordináló példány állapotának URL-címe.
+* **StatusQueryGetUri**: The status URL of the orchestration instance.
-* **SendEventPostUri**: az "esemény előléptetése" URL-cím az előkészítési példányhoz.
+* **SendEventPostUri**: The "raise event" URL of the orchestration instance.
-* **TerminatePostUri**: a megszakító példány URL-címe.
+* **TerminatePostUri**: The "terminate" URL of the orchestration instance.
-* **PurgeHistoryDeleteUri**: a előkészítési példány "törlési előzmények" URL-címe.
+* **PurgeHistoryDeleteUri**: The "purge history" URL of the orchestration instance.

-A függvények ezeket az objektumokat külső rendszerekre is elküldhetik, hogy az alábbi példákban látható módon figyelik vagy emeljék az eseményeket.
+Functions can send instances of these objects to external systems to monitor or raise events on the corresponding orchestrations, as shown in the following examples:

 ### <a name="c"></a>C#